Brightscout/mattermost-test-management/data/test-cases/plugins/ms-teams-sync/ui-integration-phase-2/Unlink_all_channel_RHS.md

 **Step 1**

-1. Click on MS Teams sync icon in App bar or channel header and open the RHS when the channels are linked on MM.
+1. Unlink all the linked channels from the `list of linked channels` on MM from RHS of MS Teams sync plugin.

 **Expected**

-The user should be able to see the list of linked channels in the RHS of MS Teams sync plugin on MM.
+The `list of linked channels` should be empty and the user should be able to see the `Link a channel` button in the RHS of MS Teams sync plugin on MM.